 Nadia nasim uddin

 Two siblings—Aisha, an ambitious executive who battles a perception of deception, and Sam, a peripatetic genius who loves to fight everyone and everything in the name of justice—would like nothing more than to forget their imperfect childhood.
-After the passing of their mother, Aisha focuses on everyone but herself, obsessing over artificial intelligence and its potential to revive her mother’s brain.
-Meanwhile, Sam hops from one political cause to another, hiding a family secret.
-When they both win the opportunity to work with Jay Edison, a world-renowned—and controversial scientist—they set out to define the role that technology should play in society, asking themselves: Artificial intelligence may solve the world’s biggest problems, but can it fix our most challenging relationships?
+After the passing of their mother, they both win the opportunity to work with Jay Edison, a world-renowned—and controversial scientist—asking themselves: Artificial intelligence may solve the world’s biggest problems, but can it fix our most challenging relationships?

 A deft and brilliantly original debut in which deep emotional intelligence and bold imagination combine to thrilling effect.